Assam Career : RTU Hojai Recruitment 2025

 Eligibility Criteria : As per latest UGC norms

-Also Read : Meet the face behind ‘India’s 1st organic makeup brand’
+Also Read : Meet the face behind ‘India’s largest bubble tea and Korean burger brand’

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!